Start Date: Wednesday, September 2, 2020End Date:

 The Saskatchewan Sports Hall of Fame’s newest exhibit: Prairie Pride: A History of Saskatchewan Football celebrates the teams, athletes and builders that helped grow the game in those early years and the legends who have etched their names in our provincial sporting lore over the decades that followed.

-Opening September 2, 2020, Prairie Pride will feature a number of exhibits from our collection that span the history of the game from its roots in rugby more than one hundred years ago to the modern age.
+Prairie Pride opened on September 2, 2020 and features a number of exhibits from our collection that span the history of the game from its roots in rugby more than one hundred years ago to the modern age.
 The exhibit also features short vignettes that will run on our touch-free video wall.

 Featuring unique artifacts from some of the sport’s greats in the province – Ron Lancaster, George Reed, Paul Dojack, Dave Ridgway, Glenn Dobbs, Bobby Jurasin and many more – Prairie Pride will bring back a flood of memories for Saskatchewan Roughriders fans.